loomnetwork/loom-sdk-documentation/docs/loom-yaml.md

 Allows you to deploy karma contract to collect data even if chain doesn't use it

 ### UpkeepEnabled
-Deployed contracts have an upkeep cost.
+Enables EVM Contract upkeep.
+Deployed EVM contracts have an upkeep cost.
 Contracts can be active or inactive, users periodically spend karma to keep contracts active.

 ### MacCallCount
 Maximum number of call transactions allowed per session duration.
 This is increased by the user's karma.